-Here in the Northern Hemisphere, it’s winter, with the longest nights of the year.
-Throughout time, even while the darkness surrounded them, people have celebrated the light.
+Here in the Northern Hemisphere, it's springtime, with the days growing longer and the world coming alive.
+Throughout time, even as nature blossoms around them, people have celebrated the renewal of light.

 Way back in Egypt in 5000 BC, people used candles made from beeswax or animal fat to light the long nights of winter.
 The oldest candle holder found in the area was made from clay.